kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- When migrating to DAMM V1, the `createDammV1MigrationMetadata` function must be the first function called.
+- This function must be called before `migrateToDammV1`.

 ---